BSU lecturer returns to touring with Little Angels

 You’ll be taught in a variety of ways, including group practical lectures in practice rooms, formal group lectures, small group seminars in band rooms, group lectures in technology suites (video, website design and music production), small group seminars in recording studios, one-to-one tutorials, and instrumental teaching in small groups and one-to-one formats.

-To find out more about how we teach and how you'll learn, please read our Learning and Teaching Delivery Statement.
+To find out more about how we teach and how you'll learn, please read our information on Your Learning and Teaching at BSU.

 This course offers or includes the following modules.
 The modules you take will depend on your pathway or course combination (if applicable) as well as any optional or open modules chosen.
-Please check the programme document for more information.

 As part of your degree, you could study abroad on a placement at one of Bath Spa’s partner universities.